Financial assessment

 Your maximum contribution is £300.

 You will pay the lower amount of £200.
-The Council does not put anything in.
+The County Council does not put anything in.

-The contribution will go up, or down, in the future when your care package changes.
-We will only ask you to contribute to the cost of the chargeable care you actually receive each week.
+The amount we ask you to pay may go up, or down, when your care package changes.
+We will only ask you to contribute to the cost of the chargeable care you receive.
 The amount of care you receive may vary some weeks.

 For Residential or Nursing Care

-This will be your assessed charge based on the funding agreed by your social worker.
-You will be invoiced an interim amount towards your care until your charges are calculated.
+The amount you have to pay will be your assessed charge based on the funding agreed by your social worker.

 Annual review

-Each year in the lead up to benefit changes we will complete an annual review of your financial assessment and notify you of the revised weekly amount.
+Each year in the lead up to benefit changes an annual review of your financial assessment will be conducted and you will be notified of any revised contributions.

 Telling us about changes

-It is important that you let us know promptly of any changes to your financial circumstances during the year.
+It is important that you inform us promptly of any changes to your financial circumstances to avoid backdated charges.

 Preparing for your financial assessment

-Your financial assessment will be carried out by the Customer Financial Management Team.
+Your financial assessment will be carried out by the Financial Assessments Team.
 It will be different depending on whether you are paying for care at home or paying for care in a care home.

-Please have your National Insurance number available for the financial assessment.
-You will find this on any benefit or tax letters, payslips or as the benefit reference on your bank statement.
+Please have your National Insurance number (which is available on any benefit or tax letters, payslips or as the benefit reference on your bank statement) and supporting documents for capital, income and expenses available for the financial assessment.

 Below is a handy checklist of capital, income and expenses.
-If any of these apply to you, the supporting documents and paperwork will need to be available before the financial assessment.
+If any of these apply to you, the supporting documents and paperwork will need to be available before the financial assessment, and copies will need to be sent to us to verify the information provided.
 Please note, not all of these will be applicable to you.

 Your capital (savings and property you own)